Karthik-TK/PhoneBook/Installation.md

 ### `json-server --watch mockData.json --port 3100`

-Second, In a new terminal, start the app with:
+Third, In a new terminal, start the app with:

 ### `yarn start`